 Our vision is for children and teenagers to harness the power of their imaginations so they can grow to be resilient and creative shapers of their own lives.

-We are inspired by the great work begun in San Francisco by author Dave Eggers who co-founded the 826 Valencia creative writing centre for youth, and by the numerous versions of this throughout the world, including in Australia with 100 Story Building in Melbourne and the Sydney Story Factory.
+We are inspired by the great work begun in San Francisco by author Dave Eggers who co-founded the 826 Valencia creative writing centre for youth, and by the numerous versions of this throughout the world, including in Australia with 100 Story Building in Melbourne and Story Factory across New South Wales.

 The Story Island Project (Tasmania) is a not-for-profit association incorporated in Tasmania.